SUKOHI/Surpass/README.md

         Drop Zone
     </div>

-    This method is skippable.
+    This method is optional.

 * Surpass:button($label)

     The text that will be displayed on the Remove(Overwrite) button.
-    This method is skippable.(Default: Remove)
+    This method is optional.(Default: Remove)

 * Surpass::load($ids)